felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.45.1-dev.3 =
+= 1.45.1-dev.4 =

-(2019/05/22) Added a How-To Direction Text option for How-To Steps.
+(2019/05/22) Added a "How-To Direction Text" option for How-To Steps.
 Fixed the HowToStep markup for Google by adding an 'itemListElement' property.

 = 1.45.0 =